Exploratory Area: STEM

 Exploratory Classes

-ENGR 111: Introduction to Engineering
+CE 111: Introduction to Civil Engineering (Spring only)

 IME 111: Introduction to Industrial & Manufacturing Engineering (Spring only)